awsdocs/aws-cpp-developer-guide/doc_source/client-config.rst

         Configuring the AWS SDK for C++ with the ClientConfiguration structure.
     :keywords:

-You can use the client configuration to control most functionality in the |sdk-cpp|.
+Use the client configuration to control various behaviors of the |sdk-cpp|.

 ``ClientConfiguration`` declaration: